 As with the boiling method, the heat breaks down the glue and makes it brittle, so with a little bit of effort, the tires come off.

 This works with most typical buggy racing rims, but some cheaper plastic rims may be damaged, so try this at your own risk.

-Also, be warned – the oven and your kitchen might smell of rubber after doing this.
+Also, be warned – the oven and your kitchen might smell of rubber a while after doing this.